Ann McBride Norton: Biography

 In China, McBride Norton, founded and directed Photovoices - Empowering People Through Photography, a project designed to teach local people to take photographs and tell the stories behind their pictures.
 The photographs and stories provided information to conservation organizations, scientists, and government officials about biodiversity and the interaction between local communities and cultures and the environment and natural resources.
 McBride Norton designed the Photovoices project to engage local people and communities in decisions that affect their lives.
 She directed Photovoices projects in 5 areas in Northwest Yunnan, working with local villages and the Chinese government at every level.
 The American Museum of Natural History in New York hosted a year-long exhibition of the Photovoices pictures and stories in 2005.
 Photovoices pictures and stories were also exhibited at the Shanghai Museum and Performing Arts Center, the Hong Kong Exhibition Center, and other venues in China.

-McBride Norton continued Photovices Projects when she moved to Indonesia in 2005, working with WWF - Indonesia, the Ford Foundation, and National Geographic Magazine.
+McBride Norton continued Photovoices Projects when she moved to Indonesia in 2005, working with WWF - Indonesia, the Ford Foundation, and National Geographic Magazine.
 Her Photovoices projected spanned 6 locations throughout the Indonesia archipelago.
 The photographs and stories were exhibited at the United States Ambassador's Residence in Jakarta and traveled with an "American Corners" traveling exhibition.
 Photovoices International continues to develop projects in Indonesia.

 In 2005, Ann McBride Norton received the Fulbright Masaryk Fellowship and taught "The Role of Advocacy and Public Engagement in Emerging Democracies' at Charles University in Prague, Czech Republic.

 She was a commentator for National Public Radio sending "Postcards from China" and "Postcards from Indonesia" during the time she lived in those countries.